-Lobelia cardinalis, commonly known as the cardinal flower, has long graced wet areas of the landscape with its tall spikes of bright red blossoms.
+Lobelia cardinalis, commonly known as the cardinal flower, has long graced wet landscape areas with tall spikes of bright red blossoms.
 Cultivated in Europe since the 1600s, legend has it that the cardinal flower is named for the long, red robes worn by leaders of the Catholic Church.
-But this perennial also plays a role in medicine traditions.
 Native Americans used cardinal flowers, leaves, and roots to treat pain, colds, fevers, digestive problems, and more.
-Here we’ll take you through the rich history and origins of Cardinal flowers, their meaning and symbolism today, plus essential tips on gifting and growing cardinal flowers at home.
+Here I’ll take you through the rich history and origins of Cardinal flowers, their meaning, and symbolism in the language of flowers.

 To the Victorians, a gift of cardinal flowers carried the symbolic meaning of distinction.
 The flower takes its name from the long, red robes worn by leaders of the Catholic Church.
 In the language of flowers, L. cardinalis’s spikes of bright crimson lend a sense of distinction to a floral gift.